 Vashkivtsi

 Documentary references of Vashkivtsi begin in 1431.
 In 1433 the village was handed over by the Polish king to the Moldovan state.
 As part of the Austro-Hungarian Vashkivtsi were in 1775, and from 1918 to 1940 belonged to Romania.
-In parallel with the present name, until the second half of the nineteenth century, the name Vaskovtsi was used.
+In parallel with the present name, until the second half of the 19 century, the name Vaskovtsi was used.

 In 1890 there were 790 Jews in Vashkivtsi (16.5%),

-in 1930, there were 820 Jews (13%),
+in 1930 - 820 Jews (13%),

 after 1945 - 5 Jewish families.